Bvanderwolf/BWolfPackages/Assets/BWolf/Utilities/ListPooling/README.md

 BWolf -> Utilities -> ListPooling -> TransformListPool.cs
 ```

-The script will contain functions like this for the game object pool to create the actual list.
+The script will contain functions like this which can be edited if you would like to.

 ```csharp
 public override List<GameObject> Create(int capacity)